 Gunny bags, earthen pots, etc should not be used repeatedly.
 It should always be new, without cracks etc. By doing this, microorganisms will not grow and seeds can be saved for a longer period of time.

 Godowns, etc. should be sprayed with fumigants and there should be no seepage so that crops can be stored properly.
-If water is present in godowns, it may lead to formation of microorganisms and these microorganisms might spread diseases.
+If water is present in godowns, it may lead to the formation of microorganisms and these microorganisms might spread diseases.
 Thus, it can harm storage.

 The storage structures that are airtight, rat proof, can maintain steady temperature etc should be used.
 For example: silos.